-INTERCONNECTION & COMPATIBILITY: Interconnected alarms can provide earlier warning of fire than stand-alone alarms, especially if a fire starts in a remote area of the dwelling.
+INTERCONNECTION & COMPATIBILITY: Interconnected alarms can provide earlier warning than stand-alone alarms, especially if a hazard is present in a remote area of the dwelling.
 When alarms are interconnected, all alarms will sound when the initiating alarm sounds, providing more time to escape safely.

-This alarm may be interconnected with a total of not more than 24 interconnected devices, i.e., as many as 11 other Mister Sparky Safety Sentry or compatible smoke alarms or combination smoke and carbon monoxide (CO) or smoke and carbon monoxide/natural gas alarms; 6 other initiating alarms which may be a combination of compatible CO alarms and heat alarms; and 6 other non-initiating devices such as USI-960 relay modules.
+This alarm may be interconnected with a total of not more than 24 interconnected devices, i.e. as many as 11 other USI Electric or Universal brand model smoke alarms or combination smoke and carbon monoxide (CO) alarms or smoke and carbon monoxide/natural gas alarms; 6 other initiating alarms which may be a combination of USI Electric or Universal brand CO alarms and heat alarms; and 6 other non-initiating devices such as USI Electric brand relays.

-This alarm can be interconnected with the following compatible models: ESD022W, ESD033W, ESD004W, ESD004, ESD055W, MSD022W, MSD033W, MSD004W, MSD004, MSD055W, MSD001E, 5304, MDSCN111, MICN109, MCN108, MI106, MDS107, MP117, USI-2430, USI-960, MI106S.
-MIC1509S, MP116S.
-MPC122S, SLW127, AMIC1510S, AMI1061S.
+This alarm can be interconnected with the following compatible alarms: MDSCN111, MICN109, MCN108, SS-2895, USI-1103, USI-1204, USI-1208, USI-1209, USI-5204, USI-3204, USI-7795, 5304, MI106, MDS107, MP117, USI-2430, USI-960, MI106S, MIC1509S, MPC122S, MP116S, SLW127, AMIC1510S, AMI1061S.

 When any one of these interconnected models goes into alarm, it will trigger the corresponding alarm within the interconnected system with respect to their sensing capabilities.

-Natural gas detection is only present in models MDSCN111, MSDCN103, MICN109, and MCN108; therefore, a natural gas alarm will NOT trigger the alarm of non-natural gas sensing models within an interconnected system.
+Interconnected CO alarms, or the CO alarm circuit of combination smoke, CO and natural gas alarms, will only respond if a CO alarm event initiates the alarm.
+All other alarms remain silent.
+Interconnected combination CO and natural gas alarms will only respond if a natural gas event initiated the alarm.
+All other alarms remain silent.
+Natural gas detection is only present in models MDSCN111, MICN109, MCN108; therefore, a natural gas alarm will NOT trigger the alarm of non-natural gas sensing models within an interconnected system.

-The following alarms can trigger QUICK FIND® Alarm Origination, but will not indicate Alarm Origination on an interconnected system: USI-1103, USI-1203, USI-1204, USI-1208, USI-1209, USI-1213, USI-5204, USI-3204, USI-7795, USI-2430, SS-2785.
+The following alarms can trigger Quick Find® Alarm Origination, but will not indicate Alarm Origination on an interconnected system: USI-1103, USI-1204, USI-1208, USI-1209, USI-1213, USI-5204, USI-3204, USI-2430, USI-7795.